zerodayyy/spotcli/README.md

-# Spot CLI
+# SpotCLI

-Spot CLI is a command-line interface for managing Spot Elastigroups.
+SpotCLI is a command-line interface for managing Spot Elastigroups.

 ## Installation